International Union of Pure and Applied Physics

 IUPAP is a member of the International Science Council.

-IUPAP is the lead organization promoting the adoption of the International Year of Basic Sciences for Sustainable Development, a proposal to be considered by the 76th session of the UN General Assembly.
+IUPAP was the lead organization promoting the adoption of the International Year of Basic Sciences for Sustainable Development, which eventually was proclaimed by the 76th session of the United Nations General Assembly 2 December 2021 for 2022.

 History

 In 1919 was formed the International Research Council "was largely through the representatives of the National Academy of Sciences, Washington, and of the Royal Society, London, to coordinate international efforts in the different branches of sciences, under whose aegis international associations or unions in different branches of science could be formed".

 By this principle, the 1922 General Assembly of the IRC convened at Brussels and a number of physicists present decided that the formation of a Physics Union was imperative.

 Thirteen countries (Belgium, Canada, Denmark, France, Netherlands, Empire of Japan, Norway, Poland, Spain, Switzerland, United Kingdom, United States, and Union of South Africa) immediately announced their adherence to the new Union.

 An Executive committee was formed which undertook to prepare rules, regulations, and activities of the organization.
 The committee consisted of ten distinguished physicists: W.H.
 Bragg, M. Brillouin, O.M.
 Corbino, M. Knudsen, M. Leblanc, R.A.
 Millikan, H. Nagaoka, E. Van Aubel, and H. Abraham.
 The committee had Bragg as President, Van Aubel as Vice-President, and Abraham as Secretary.
 This was the birth of the International Union of Pure and Applied Physics.

 The year 2022 marked the centenary of IUPAP, organized and run by the physics communities of the world.
 In this context, IUPAP sponsored the publication of Globalizing Physics: One Hundred Years of the International Union of Pure and Applied Physics, edited by Roberto Lalli and Jaume Navarro.
 This anthology brings together contributions to the history of IUPAP since its foundation.